edsrzf/mongogo/README.md

 Mongogo is a MongoDB driver for the [Go programming language](http://golang.org/).

 This project is still in development.
-It's not well tested, but the basics seem to work well enough.
+It's been tested on Arch and Ubuntu Linux for the amd64 architecture, but there's no reason it shouldn't work on other architectures as well.

 Dependencies
 ------------

+Mongogo compiles with Go release 2010-10-27 or newer, barring any recent language or library changes.

+Mongogo works with MongoDB version 2.6 or newer.
+It may partially work with older versions.

-Mongogo's sole external dependency is [Go-BSON](go-bson).
+Mongogo's only non-core Go dependency is [Go-BSON](go-bson).
 You can install it with goinstall by running
     goinstall github.com/edsrzf/go-bson